5h3d/byte-genie/README.md

 - Infinite Message Loading for Performance
 - Drag n’ Drop Uploads
 - Instant Loading States
-- Data Fetching Using tRPC & Zod
+- Data Fetching Using tRPC,websockets & Zod
 - LangChain for Infinite AI Memory
 - Pinecone as our Vector Storage
 - Prisma as our ORM